muses-code-js/express-workshop-2/_steps/step03.md

 var express = require('express');
 ```

+Now we have a variable `express` that points to whatever the Express module  exports.
+We could have called this variable anything we wanted but it's common practice to use the same name.

-## 3. Initialise the server
+### 3. Create the server object

-To initialise our server, we just need to call the `express()` function.
-This will create an Express application for us to work with.
+The Express module exports a single function.
+When we invoke that function it returns an Express application object.
+That object provides the all the behaviour that we use to build our server.

 Add the second line of code to your `server.js` file: